Spain bets on German-style apprentices to fix youth unemployment

 But Spain has a long way to go to catch up with its European peers in offering high-quality apprenticeship schemes.

-In Spain, big international companies such as Siemens and Nestle have launched ambitious programs linked to the new apprenticeship scheme.
+In Spain, big international companies such as Siemens and Nestle have launched ambitious programmes linked to the new apprenticeship scheme.

 Siemens has built a training laboratory on site at its factory on the outskirts of Madrid, complete with mock airport suitcase conveyor belt to teach students systems maintenance, and has two full-time staff working as tutors.